 - What payment methods do you accept?
 As of 05/01/2017 we ONLY accept cash or money/bank orders at pickup.
 If you are going to pay with a credit card, you will need to pay through PayPal at least 3 days in advance of take home day (this allows time for payment to clear.)
 If you want to pay by check, make sure you mail it at least a week and a half before take home day so that it has time to get here, and clear the bank.
 Anyone showing up with a check will not be leaving with a puppy.
 We also no longer accept credit cards unless done through PayPal in advance.

 - Can we come visit before we take our puppy home?
 We no longer allow visits before puppies are 7 weeks of age and ready to go home.
-We have changed this because it just takes far too much time out of our day to try and accommodate everyone from every litter and takes away from time we spend with the dogs and our children.
+We have changed this because it just takes far too much time out of our day to try and accommodate everyone from every litter and takes away from time we spend with the dogs and our children, and with the Coronavirus outbreak, we have decided to only do pickup appointments for deposit holders at this time.
 What seems like a 30 minute appointment to you turns into a 4 hour (per person!) ordeal for us with bathing and drying puppies, cleaning kennels (several times!) , keeping the pups clean after their baths as we cannot turn our back for even a second or they have a party and make a mess.
 We have had people be 4 hours early and 4 hours late, so we have to prep well in advance because we never know who is going to be early, on time or late.
 And again, then we have to literally sit and watch the pups the entire time we are waiting for you to show up, or we end up having to re-bathe all the puppies again.
 As you can see if we have to do this for multiple people a day, several times a week it puts a huge dent in what we can get done around here.
 We have young children, school, sports etc, plus caring for all of our dogs and puppies and providing them with lots of enrichment.
 We provide pictures and updates on puppies when we have time, as well as an occasional video.
 We also have decided on this because unless you hold a 1st pick spot in the litter, there is no point coming out as we wont know which puppy is yours or which you can even pick from.
 We have had people get attached to a particular puppy, whom is then not available when it is their turn to pick and it just creates too many problems.
 Prior to 6 weeks of age, puppies receive all of their immunity from mom’s milk.
 We can not risk someone bringing in disease before the pups have had their first vaccination.
 We also ask that you not visit any shelters/rescues/other breeders within 2 weeks before coming onto our property.
 It is as simple as tracking something in on the bottom of your shoes that could devastate a litter.
 If you have visited one of these prior to contacting us, please be honest with us about it.

 - How/when are puppies picked?
 We schedule everyone in the order that their deposit is received, on the day they are ready to go home.
 We allow half hour/to hour increments depending on the size of the litter and our availability for the day.
 Pups are then selected and taken home that same day.
 This allows their personalities to develop more, because lets face it, prior to 4 weeks of age, they don’t do a whole lot.
 These are very young babies yet, and they are just starting to shine at 7 weeks of age!
 The schedule for pickups is not done until a few days/week prior to the actual go home date.
 The day the pups are ready to go home is posted on the website , so you can plan on what day you will need to be here, but we will not set up actual times until the week before take homes.
 If you have a strict schedule, please send us a message on FB and let us know.
 If you are going to be more then 15 minutes late on pick/take home day, you need to call and let us know.
 We schedule everyone very close and failure to call to notify us if you are going to be late could result in your pick spot being bumped.
 If you are very early we live just 2 miles out of Hatley.
 There is a gas station and a subway, and a little ice cream shop next door (summer only for ice cream!)
 We are 18 miles east of Wausau where there is a larger variety of restaurants as well.